Are you about to start a new hiring process for your business and wondering what recruitment costs are involved?

 3. Optimise your hiring with expert help – you could partner with an agency on a retained basis, perhaps for a fixed fee

 If you are a skilled negotiator, you may be able to get a recruitment agency to agree to service your role for a smaller fee if they are given exclusive access.
 From their point of view, this may make sense.
 They get to work without competition.
 You would need to be sure they can solve your recruitment problems.
 And provide you with the required services within your desired timeline.

 This could be a model that works well if you have several job vacancies.
 The recruitment agency will be happy for the work, and you get to deal with one trusted recruiter who can provide you with a bespoke service.

 Whichever option you decide is best for you, make sure you do your due diligence and don’t let the recruiter browbeat you into a solution that only really works for them.

-If you still find the recruitment process a little daunting and would love some advice, feel free to get in touch with the team at Your People Partners.
+You may find the recruitment process a little daunting and would love some advice.
+Feel free to get in touch with the team at Your People Partners.
 Or call us on 0117 290 0208.